 Located on the east coast of the South Island, Christchurch is New Zealand’s third largest city.

 ‘The Garden City’ has a rich history and welcomes many tourists and students as they arrive at the city’s international airport ready to explore the South Island.

 Living in Christchurch as a student

-English New Zealand has two member schools in Christchurch.
-Both of them are located on tertiary campuses – one in the heart of the city, and the other at a suburban campus within easy travelling distance of the city centre.
+English New Zealand has one member school in Christchurch.
+Located on a suburban tertiary campus, it is within easy travelling distance of the city centre.

 Staying with a homestay family at the start of your course is a popular choice.
 Long-term students often move to a campus residence or share a house with other students.

 Further study options include quality high schools, private colleges, and tertiary institutions.
 Ara Institute of Canterbury, the University of Canterbury (UC), and Lincoln University offer world-class diploma and degree programmes.

 What to do in Christchurch

 At the weekend, walk along the beach at Sumner or go mountain biking at the Christchurch Adventure Park.
 Visit the Riccarton Farmers’ Market to sample gourmet and organic foods, enjoy the entertainment, and talk to friendly people from Christchurch and overseas.

 Visiting the International Antarctic Centre, punting down the Avon River, and relaxing in the He Puna Taimoana Hot Pools by the sea are just a few more must-do activities.

 Eating and drinking in Christchurch

 Christchurch is a transitional city with lots of new restaurants and cafes popping up all the time.

 Little High Eatery and Riverside Market are two upmarket food courts offering delicious local and international cuisine.
 You’ll have plenty of opportunity to practise your English while socialising with friends at one of these great venues!

 Venues, facilities and events in Christchurch

 Home to the internationally-renowned Crusaders rugby team, Orangetheory Stadium hosts many sports games throughout the year.

 International music artists perform at the Christchurch Arena, and Hagley Park holds family friendly events such as Sparks in the Park, which combines classical music with spectacular fireworks.